susanxiao/shengji/README.md

 Shengji is a Chinese point-based card game I learned from friends and family.
 Rules and details can be found on [Wikipedia](https://en.wikipedia.org/wiki/Sheng_ji), although house rules and terminology will be updated in here later on regarding the actual implementation, because there is a lot of setup to it.

 This project is intended to be a live interaction between multiple clients (players) and the server.
 Users can log in and view their own/others stats (i.e. rounds won, games won).
 Games are created/displayed from the home page.
 Users wait in a game's lobby--users join a game with/without a password.
 The game can start after 4+ players have joined, and users can choose the mode (regular Shengji or an alternative version, Zhaopengyou) as well as the number of decks.
-Games can be "paused" between rounds, and users can be in multiple games at once, but once a Game is created, the players cannot change.
+Games can be "paused" between rounds, but once a Game is created, the players cannot change.
+Users can only be in one game at a time.
 Additionally, a paused Game would not start unless all players are joined in the group lobby.

 ## Data Model

 The application will store Players, and Games, both related by references.
-* Players can have multiple Games
+* Players can have one Game, stored as an ID
-* Games will have multiple Players, the ids of which are in an embedded object
+* Games will have multiple Players, a list of usernames

 An Example Player: